dswesty/Laplace2D/README.md

 This toy code is a modern Fortran implementation of a 2D Laplace equation solver which is very similar to the 2D Poisson equation solver from [Using MPI](https://wgropp.cs.illinois.edu/usingmpiweb/) by Gropp, Lusk, Skjellum, MIT Press (2014).
+The code in this repository demonstrates  how to solve the 2D Laplace equation,

+$$\nabla^2 T = 0$$ ,

-The code in this repository demonstrates  how to solve the 2D Laplace equation in parallel, using the finite difference method and a simple a Jacobi iteration scheme, together with the MPI message passing library to achieve a parallelism via spatial domain decomposition.
+in parallel, using the finite difference method and a simple Jacobi iteration scheme, together with the MPI message passing library to achieve a parallelism via spatial domain decomposition.
 For details see  [Using MPI](https://wgropp.cs.illinois.edu/usingmpiweb/) chapter 4.
 The solution of the Laplace equation in this case yields the temperature field for a square plate heated on two boundaries.